 Priority Date Closing Date Notification Date Reply Date Rolling Admission

 Fall 3/1 3/1 5/1 5/15

 Winter

-Spring 11/1 11/1 12/1 12/15
+Spring 10/15 10/15 12/1 12/15

 Summer

 D10.
-Does an open admission policy, if reported, apply to transfer students?
-Yes No D11.
+Does an open admission policy, if reported, apply to transfer students? ☐ Yes ☒ No D11.
 Describe additional requirements for transfer admission, if applicable: Transfer Credit Policies D12.
-Report the lowest grade earned for any course that may be transferred for credit: C D13.
-Maximum number of credits or courses that may be transferred from a two-year institution: Number: N/A Unit type D14.
+Report the lowest grade earned for any course that may be transferred for credit: $\overline{\mathbf{C}}$ D13.
+Maximum number of credits or courses that may be transferred from a two-year institution: Number: N/A Unit type D14 .
 Maximum number of credits or courses that may be transferred from a four-year institution: Number: N/A Unit type D15.
 Minimum number of credits that transfers must complete at your institution to earn an associate degree: D16.
 Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 64 semester hours D17.
-Describe other transfer credit policies:
+Describe other transfer credit policies: Military Service Transfer Credit Policies D18.
+Does your institution accept the following military/veteran transfer credits: American Council on Education (ACE) College Level Examination Program (CLEP) DANTES Subject Standardized Tests (DSST) Yes No Yes No D19.
+Maximum number of credits or courses that may be transferred based on military education evaluated by the American Council on Education (ACE): Number Unit type D20.
+Maximum number of credits or courses that may be transferred based on Department of Defense supported prior learning assessments (College Level Examination Program (CLEP) or DANTES Subject Standardized Tests (DSST)): Number Unit type D21.
+Are the military/veteran credit transfer policies published on your website?
+Yes No D22 .
+Describe other military/veteran transfer credit policies unique to your institution: